andraskurtos/WireWorld---NHF3/README.md

-this java program was created for a university assignment in the fall semester of 2023. it's a recreation of the cellular automaton known as WireWorld, capable of modeling complicated electronic systems using simple mechanics. it uses java swing for graphics. all the documentation written in hungarian can be found in the *documentation* folder.
+this java program was created for a university assignment in the fall semester of 2023. it's a recreation of the cellular automaton known as WireWorld, capable of modeling complicated electronic systems using simple mechanics. it uses java swing for graphics, and features junit tests for some of the classes. all the documentation written in hungarian can be found in the *documentation* folder.

 **disclaimer:**